FineFenng/ncursesplusplus/docs/design/border-refactor.md

 - layouts hold the offset of their children from their top left, instead of widgets themselves holding this information.
 Widgets shouldn't need to know where they are globally.
-This means you can remove the `Move_event` type and just have layouts update their internally held offset value.
+This means you can remove the `MoveEvent` type and just have layouts update their internally held offset value.
 The question here is does this offset vector need to be accessible from within Widget base class or can it stay in Layout? if it is unique to each layout type then it might